 Aidan Hutchinson's Dad Chris Hutchinson

 Chris Hutchinson was recruited to Ann Arbor out of Cypress Creek High School in Houston, Texas.
-Winning was a commonality in Chris' college career because, like his son, he was also a force to be reckoned with up front.
+Winning was a commonality in Chris' American football college career because, like his son, he was also a force to be reckoned with upfront.
 In his redshirt freshman season in 1989, legendary head coach Bo Schembechler's final year, the defensive end helped lead the Wolverines to a Big Ten Championship and Rose Bowl appearance.
 His final three years were played under Gary Moeller.

 Michigan won a Big Ten title or a share of it every year Hutch was on campus thanks to his pestering ability as a pass rusher.
 He finished his Wolverine career with 24 sacks, which ranks fourth all-time in school history and is 6.5 more than Aidan.
 However, Aidan has his father in the single-season department, where his 14 are a program record and three ahead of his dad's best mark.
 That's perfectly fine with Chris.
 The elder Hutchinson's Wolverines beat Ohio State three times, whereas Aidan can only claim one victory in the heated rivalry game.